Sarah Everard vigil organisers lose court challenge

 Published

-A High Court judge refuses to intervene in the challenge against the police ban on the event.Full Article
+A High Court judge refuses to intervene in the action against the police ban on the event.Full Article

 Published

-A High Court judge refuses to intervene in the challenge against the police ban on the event.Full Article
+A High Court judge refuses to intervene in the action against the police ban on the event.Full Article

+Conservative MP Michelle Donelan has said that she appreciates why people want to participate in a vigil for Sarah Everard but said..

 Organisers of a vigil for Sarah Everard are launching a legal challenge after the Metropolitan Police said that the gathering would..